 Submit an online application by March 1.
-The application will be available in January of each year at www.southwesterncc.edu/health-sciences/medical-sonography/medical-sonography-aas.
+The application will be available in January of each year at www.southwesterncc.edu/health-sciences/medical-sonography.

-In order to complete your application, you will need an uploaded copy of your most recent transcript with 12 completed semester hours and also your completed observation form.
+In order to complete your application, you will need an uploaded copy of your most recent transcript with 10 completed semester hours.